-Far too often I prioritize my ability to think over listening to what the bible has to say.
+Far too often I prioritize my ability to think rather than listening to what the bible has to say.
 I come up with something clever before going back to God’s word to find life.
 I’m challenged that if I’m genuinely going to give the bible any authority in my life, I need to slow down and give these following words some serious attention.

 Matthew 18:1-4 At that time the disciples came to Jesus, saying, “Who is the greatest in the kingdom of heaven?”
 And calling to him a child, he put him in the midst of them and said, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven.
 Whoever humbles himself like this child is the greatest in the kingdom of heaven.

 Philippians 2:3 – Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves.

 1 Peter 3:8 – Finally, all of you, be like-minded, be sympathetic, love one another, be compassionate and humble.

 Matthew 23:11-12 The greatest among you shall be your servant.
 Whoever exalts himself will be humbled, and whoever humbles himself will be exalted.

 Despite hearing such things again and again in my life, it’s taken a long time for them to sink in at all.
 I saw that the bible seemed to put an emphasis on this characteristic, but it’s taken a long time for it to be anything more than words.

 I saw all these characteristics of what it meant to be a “good Christian” and translated them into performance goals.
 It was basically a set of rules I had to follow in order to achieve “good Christian” status.
 Essentially it came down to “If I worked hard enough, I was worthy of being loved.”